krisanndesiderio/SYSTEM-TRON/README.md

 The expected output of our topic entitled COVID19-Case Surveillance Public Use Data.

-It aims to get the overall data of COVID-19 cases with different race and ethnicity.
-It also include the gender, age, status of the patient and its CDC report.
+-It aims to get the overall data of COVID-19 cases in Asia including Philippines, Singapore and China.

-Reveals the priority questions the key scientists identified by the CDC COVID-19 programs for the CDC and other public health stakeholders to be addressed. often result in casual, timely and consistent improvements that can improve public health outcomes.
+-Reveals the priority questions the key scientists identified by the CDC COVID-19 programs for the CDC and other public health stakeholders to be addressed. often result in casual, timely and consistent improvements that can improve public health outcomes.

 # References Used